Conservation close up wallpaper

 Discovery of original wallpaper and painted skirting board.

 This type of oak-wood-graining effect was very common in the Victorian era; it gave cheaper woods a more luxurious finish.
 While the pale duck-egg green in the back bedroom is a contrast to this, it was also typical of a nursery room.
 The Victorians lived in dread of the many diseases and illnesses that were around at the time and nurseries were kept scrupulously clean.
-Lighter decor was favoured, as the dirt would show and would be easier not to miss when cleaning.
+Lighter decor was favoured for children's rooms, as the dirt would show and would be easier not to miss when cleaning.

 Close-up detail of paint layers